electricalgorithm/ClassicGeneticAlgorithm4PID/README.md

 ## Application Interface

-You can find the API in the `src/CLI` directory.
+You can find the API reference in the `doc` directory.
 To start using it, check out a fast-start example in below:

 ```matlab
 % Create the Plant Model